-Economic activity in modern-day South Africa has been centred on mining activities, their ancillary services and supplies.
-The country’s stock exchange in Johannesburg was established in 1887, a decade after the first diamonds were discovered on the banks of the Orange River, and almost simultaneously with the gold rush on the world-famous Witwatersrand.
+South Africa’s stock exchange in Johannesburg was established in 1887, two decades after the first diamonds were discovered on the banks of the Orange River, to fund the gold rush on the world-famous Witwatersrand, which has provided an estimated 40% of the world's mined gold.

-In many ways, South Africa’s political, social and economic landscape has been dominated by mining, given that, for so many years, the sector has been the mainstay of the South African economy.
-Although gold, diamonds, platinum and coal are the most well-known among the minerals and metals mined, South Africa also hosts chrome, vanadium, titanium and a number of other lesser minerals.
+In many ways, South Africa’s political, social and economic landscape has been dominated and shaped by mining, given that, for so many years, the sector has been the mainstay of the South African economy.
+It remains a significant industrial sector after more than 130 years of mining, underpinning export earnings, contributing to the fiscus through taxes, direct and indirect employment, and investments in communities.

 Major mining sectors in SA